What is a DBA business? A “Doing Business As” title or a DBA, means your business operates under a different name than your legal one.

 Operate Under a Different Name

 A company’s name, a key part of its brand, is likely its first point of contact and connection with customers.
 But it can take time and several tries for a new business to find a name that’s the right fit; filing for a DBA gives an owner flexibility to change the firm’s public-facing name.
 And creating a fictitious business — obtaining a DBA — makes this significant change easier to make.

 One answer to owners who ask, “do I need a DBA?” is actually another question: Do you want to grow your business?
 Owners who expand into other products or services may find their company’s legal name doesn’t fit these new ventures.
 The name Wedding Flowers by Jane won’t help customers know that Jane Doe has expanded into wedding planning, so she needs another DBA for Spectacular Weddings by Jane.
 DBAs are the easiest, most efficient way to create new lines of business, each with its own name.

 A DBA can be helpful as a company builds a relationship with a bank.
 Most financial institutions require companies to have an Employer Identification Number, or EIN, to open a business bank account.
 Having a DBA can make it easier to obtain an EIN.
 And all of this will make it easier when applying for a small business loan; a DBA is a sign of a serious, well-run business.

 Keeps Your Business Legally Compliant

-How Do I File for a DBA?
+How to Register a DBA?